zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-modeling.md

 * EditScopeCache

   The `EditScopeCache` class is less commonly used.
-It loads and manages instances of `EditScope`, which is a change-tracked, editable model for use in Forms, as specified in [portalfx-legacy-editscopes.md](portalfx-legacy-editscopes.md).
+It loads and manages instances of `EditScope`, which is a change-tracked, editable model for use in Forms.

  * `DataCache` class methods

   The `DataCache` objects use the CRUD methods: Create, Replace, Update, and Delete.
 Commands for blades and parts often use these methods to modify server data.
 These commands are implemented in methods on the `DataContext` class, where each method can issue **AJAX** calls to the server and reflect data changes in associated DataCaches.
 For more information about sharnig  data across the parent and child blades, see  [portalfx-data-masterdetailsbrowse.md](portalfx-data-masterdetailsbrowse.md).

-<a name="overview-data-views"></a>
 ### Data views

 `DataCaches` in the `DataContext` of an `area` will exist in memory for as long as an extension is loaded, and consequently may support blades and parts that come and go as the user navigates in the Azure Portal.
 Memory management becomes important, because memory overuse by many extensions or blades simultaneously can impact responsiveness.
 Consequently, each `DataCache` instance manages a set of [cache entries](portalfx-extensions-glossary-data.md), and the `DataCache` class includes  mechanisms to automatically manage the number of cache entries present at any given time.